LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 df.vector = df.vector.apply(np.unpackbits)

-IVF_FLAT with Haming distance is used for indexing binary vectors.
+IVF_FLAT with Hamming distance is used for indexing binary vectors.

 Scalar Index

-LanceDB Cloud and LanceDB Enterprise supports several types of Scalar indices to accelerate search over scalar columns.
+LanceDB Cloud and Enterprise support several types of scalar indices to accelerate search over scalar columns:

-• BTREE: The most common type is BTREE.
-This index is inspired by the btree data structure although only the first few layers of the btree are cached in memory.
-It will perform well on columns with a large number of unique values and few rows per value.
+• BTREE: The most common type, inspired by the btree data structure.
+Performs well for columns with many unique values and few rows per value.

-• BITMAP: this index stores a bitmap for each unique value in the column.
-This index is useful for columns with a finite number of unique values and many rows per value.
-For example, columns that represent “categories”, “labels”, or “tags”
+• BITMAP: Stores a bitmap for each unique value.
+Ideal for columns with a finite number of unique values and many rows per value (e.g., categories, labels, tags).

 You can create multiple scalar indices within a table.

-create_scalar_index API returns immediately, but the building of the scalar index is asyncronous.
+The create_scalar_index API returns immediately, but the building of the scalar index is asynchronous.

 import lancedb